The Medical School Personal Statement

 • Use names.
 Using names makes the personal statement for medical school more, well, personal.

-• Don't be afraid to make it short.
+• Don’t be afraid to make it short.
 The medical school essay should only be about one page long.
 In fact, AMCAS limits your medical school personal statement to 5300 characters (about one page).
-This strategy will help you on your AMCAS application as well.
-You'll learn more about the importance of your AMCAS descriptions in my eBook.
-They are more important than you think!
-One of my best AMCAS activities was "Husband and Father" and the description was "the best, hardest, most rewarding thing I do."
+Likewise, the descriptions of activities should not be too long.
+One of my best activities was “Husband and Father” and the description was “the best, hardest, most rewarding thing I do.”
 Memorable and unique.
-That's what you're going for in AMCAS and the medical school personal statement.
+That’s what you’re going for in the medical school personal statement.

 • Using professional editing services

-However, there are cases when professional editing services would be a good idea.
-You can learn about these in my eBook and on my editing page.
-In these cases, your best bet is to work with someone who has experience with the medical school personal statement from the other side of the admissions table.
-I offer editing services available here.
-As I said above, the company I recommend for medical school essay help is MedSchoolCoach
+.
+Your best bet is to work with someone who has experience with the medical school personal statement from the other side of the admissions table.
+As I said above, the company I recommend for medical school essay help is MedSchoolCoach.

 The reason I like this company is because they are all doctors who have had experience on a medical school admissions committee.
 That means they know exactly what it is that schools are looking for.
 They also have an excellent success rate and have helped students get into top tier schools like Harvard medical school.

 I also like them because their prices are very reasonable, even compared to other companies with less specialized experience.
 They offer personal statement editing along with many other options to help you achieve your goal of becoming a doctor.
 Remember, the personal statement for medical school is only part of the equation.
 MedSchoolCoach offers complete packages (which include medical school essay help) for a great price.
-Their success rate is 100% with their gold package.
-That means everyone who signed up for that became a doctor!
-Also, click here for current discounts from MedSchoolCoach.
-You can also specifically request my services when you sign up.
-Medical school personal statements are one of my specialties and I'd be happy to work with you to create something great!
+Click here to go to their site.

 Medical school personal statement editing from MDs who have been on medical school admissions committees.